GameChangerFinance/gamechanger.wallet/examples/Shared Treasury - 3 of 4 signers - funded - Gift Wallets.md

 {
   "type": "script",
   "title": "Shared Treasury - 3 of 4 signers - funded - Gift Wallets",
-  "description": "Creates a workspace named 'DAO' with a 'Shared Treasury' address where at least 3 of 4 signer wallets are required for spending and staking operations.
+  "description": "Creates a workspace named 'DAO' with a 'Shared Treasury' address where at least 3 of 4 signer Gift wallets are required for spending and staking operations.
 A second address on the workspace is caller main address as 'Signer'.
 To manage the treasury set 'Shared Treasury' address as current.
-To sign as a member, set 'Signer' address instead.", "exportAs": "Dao",
+To sign as a member, set 'Signer' address instead.
+Customize Gift Wallet generation with proper password settings and distribute them to the signers.
+This example is not secure as wallet creator has total control over the generated wallets.
+Please use 'saveConfig' function to save this setup on GCFS to avoid losing funds and data", "exportAs": "Dao",
   "return": {
     "mode": "last"